 #21 Notre Dame 31, Purdue (1-2) 24

-Teams can react to high profile losses in two ways: they can play angry or play disinterested.
-Notre Dame chose the latter, and it almost cost them against Purdue.
+Teams can react to high profile losses in two ways: they can play angry or act disinterested.
+Notre Dame chose apathy, and it almost cost them against Purdue.

 Purdue led for most of the game until Notre Dame broke the game open in the early fourth quarter.
 Notre Dame’s DaVaris Daniels caught touchdown passes of 9 and 81 and Bennett Jackson returned an interception 34 yards to give the Irish an insurmountable 31-17 lead.
 Purdue’s Rob Henry threw for a touchdown pass to make the game closer, but Notre Dame ran out the clock after that.